jbaudanza/project-packets/chat-room/chat-room.md

 ## Running the application

+Follow the same proceedure in the "hello world" project to install your chat room app into Chrome.

-Once you have created your Chrome app, open a new tab tab.
+Once the app is installed, open a new tab tab.
 There should be an icon called "Chat Room".